borela/naomi/README.md

 #### Notes

-You aren’t required to use the color schemes provided but keep in mind that not all features listed are going to work with other ones.
+You aren’t required to use the color schemes provided but keep in mind that not all features are going to work with other ones, this is because Naomi use more specific scopes to allow better control when designing color schemes for each programming language.

+Most color schemes found online use very generic scopes and that’s why in most cases a color scheme will look great in one language but horrible in another.
+You can find the logic behind Naomi’s scopes in the [DESIGN][design] document or look into the color scheme [Candyman][candyman], it is the one used in the previews and it contain very specific rules for each language.

 Also, be aware of auto completion conflicts provided by other packages, you may need to disable them.

 ## Features